feizheng10/omniperf/docs/conceptual/system-speed-of-light.rst

        operations executed per second.
 Note: this does not include any 16-bit brain floating point operations from :ref:`VALU <desc-valu>` instructions.
 This is also presented as a percent of the peak theoretical F8 MFMA operations achievable on the specific accelerator.
-(MI300 and the above only)
+(Instinct MI300 series and later only)

      - GFLOPs